Automated Negotiating Agents Competition (ANAC)

 Closed negotiation, when opponents do not reveal their preferences to each other, is an important class of real-life negotiations.
 As the game-theoretic approaches cannot be directly applied to design efficient negotiating agents due to the lack of information about opponent, instead, heuristic approaches are used to design negotiating agents.
 However, when humans are at the negotiating table, they typically prefer to share more than just bids.
 Negotiators can share some information of what issues are important to them, can indicate that they like one offer better than another, and so on.
 Per competition the type of information that is shared is indicated.
 So far, we never chose to go for completely open negotiations, i.e., where the negotiators share their full preference profiles.

 Note that humans typically don't fully know their own preference profiles when they start negotiating (which is described as the constructive nature of preferences).
-This can be modelled by changing the preference profiles during the negotiations and requiring that the agents adequately adapt their behaviour.
+This can be modeled by changing the preference profiles during the negotiations and requiring that the agents adequately adapt their behavior.

 Number of Negotiating Parties